 - Winter season (June – August) gives the best chance for clear blue skies and excellent views.
 But it is also the coldest and most sections of the park are closed down.

 How long you stay depends on what you want to do.
-If you’re trekking, you’ll need anywhere between 5-10 days.
+If you’re on a Torres del Paine trek, you’ll need anywhere between 5-10 days.
 If you want to tour the park by bus, then 2-3 days would be enough.
 If you want to discover the park via other means (kayak, bike, etc.), 3-4 days is a more ideal duration.

 Permits must be purchased at the gate in Chilean Pesos and the permit cost varies according to the season.